cyanmage/cyanmage-image-classification-mlpops/README_v1.md

     * where the data are stored
     * how to transform these datas
     * how to make training, testing and validation phases
-    * to use the gpu feature of the "ml.p3.xlarge" instance type, so we tune the model and datas accordingly.
+    * to use the cuda feature of the "ml.p3.xlarge" instance (1gpu), so we tune the model and datas accordingly.
     * the definition of the model
 * train_model.py : same as hpo.py, but we add the code to make debugging and profiling in sagemaker.
     * import and use of smdebug modes TRAIN and EVAL
     * import and use of the get_hook function
     * register the criterion to follow (or the model itself)
 * inference.py : entry point for the container of the inference instance.
-It determines how to fetch, use the model datas.
+It determines how to fetch, use the model datas for this type of instance.

 <br><br><br>